-Toxic relationship often have a patter of fighting and making up that’s addictive.
-Especially for some anxious attachment types -women more often than men-.
+Toxic relationships often have a pattern of fighting and making up that’s addictive.

 That’s fine, it’s normal, don’t beat yourself up over it.

-Then add the other steps in here and getting out of a toxic relationship will almost become a breeze.
+Then add the other steps in here and getting out of the toxic relationship will be a breeze of pleasure.